Before enjoying your next beach walk, smarten up your seaside knowledge with these five commonly mistaken finds.

 There are lots of interesting creatures and plants that wash ashore on South Australia’s beaches.
 But some are regularly misidentified – with the misinformation often flowing down from generation to generation.

-So here are the facts – to set the record straight – about five commonly mistaken finds along SA’s coastline.
+To set the record straight, here are the facts about five commonly mistaken finds along SA’s coastline:

 1. Jelly sack

 Jelly sacks are not jellyfish.
 Instead they are an egg mass laid by moon snails.
 The eggs are encased in a clear, moon-shaped, jelly-like substance.
 So when you are squishing them between your toes remember you are actually squishing tiny moon snails.

 Jelly sack (image courtesy of Port Phillip Baykeeper)

 This little guy is often mistaken for a plant, but is actually an animal.

 Sponges are simple animals.
 They have a skeleton made up of a fibrous material called spongin.
 Sponges pump water through pores to extract food and expel wastewater through larger holes called oscules.